-Property Tax is the second largest revenue source for the County at 27.2% of Major Fund revenues in the 2017 Proposed Budget.
-The 2017 Proposed Budget for Property Tax in the Major Funds is \$817.0 million, which includes a transfer in 2016 of \$27.7 million from Property Tax Revenues to Payments-In-Lieu-of-Taxes Revenues (PILOTS) in connection with certain Long Island Power Authority (LIPA) parcels in order to adhere to a New York State statute requiring LIPA to pay PILOTS on such parcels at no more than 2% above the prior year's amounts.
+Property Tax is the second largest revenue source for the County at 27.5% of Major Fund revenues in the 2017 Adopted Budget.
+The 2017 Adopted Budget for Property Tax in the Major Funds is \$817.0 million.
+This amount reflects the impact of a transfer in 2016 whereby Property Tax Revenues associated with certain Long Island Power Authority (LIPA) parcels were reclassified to Payments-In-Lieu-of-Taxes Revenues (PILOTS) in order to adhere to a New York State statute requiring LIPA to pay PILOTS on such parcels at no more than 2% above the prior year's amounts.